deepset-ai/haystack/docs/_src/api/api/reader.md

 - `use_gpu`: Whether to use GPU (if available)
 - `devices`: List of GPU devices to limit inference to certain GPUs and not use all available ones (e.g. [torch.device('cuda:0')]).
 Unused if `use_gpu` is False.
-- `student_batch_size`: Number of samples the student model receives in one batch for training
+- `batch_size`: Number of samples the student model and teacher model receives in one batch for training
-- `student_batch_size`: Number of samples the teacher model receives in one batch for distillation
 - `n_epochs`: Number of iterations on the whole training data set
 - `learning_rate`: Learning rate of the optimizer
 - `max_seq_len`: Maximum text length (in tokens).
 Everything longer gets cut down.